A Minority-Owned & Sex-Positive Boudoir Services

 That experience was deeply empowering.
 It allowed me to reconnect with my body after childbirth, rebuild self-trust, and see myself with compassion rather than judgement.
 More importantly, it gave me first-hand insight into the emotions, fears, and expectations many clients bring into a boudoir session, especially those navigating postpartum changes or major life transitions.

-Approaching boudoir photography from both perspectives, client and creative, has shaped how I lead and direct my sessions today.
 I understand when reassurance is needed, when space should be held, and when gentle guidance helps clients feel grounded and confident.
 This lived experience allows me to offer a consent-led, body-positive boudoir experience that prioritises emotional safety as much as beautiful imagery.

 My work is guided by empathy, clear communication, and respect.
 Every session is approached with the intention of supporting clients in feeling seen, empowered, and in control.
 Whether they are celebrating themselves, healing their relationship with their body, or simply choosing to be photographed for themselves.